 - Annual Fee: None

-- Rewards: 5% cash back in various categories which rotate each quarter, 1% cash back on all other purchases.
-The 5% is typically capped at $1,500 of spending per quarter within the categories.
+- Rewards: 5 percent cash back in various categories, which rotate each quarter and 1 percent cash back on all other purchases.
+The 5 percent earnings are typically capped at $1,500 of spending per quarter within the categories.

 - Go here to see the current bonus.

 That depends what you want to get out of your card.
-If you’re looking for the highest percentage of rewards possible versus extra premium benefits, then the Freedom is the way to go.
-You can’t beat the 5% plus the 1% on everything else.
-However if you are looking for great rewards, premium customer service, and benefits that are geared towards travelers, then the Sapphire is the clear winner.
+If you’re looking for the highest percentage of of cash back rewards, then the Freedom is the way to go.
+The Sapphire can’t beat the 5 percent back that the freedom gives you in category spending.
+However if you are looking for great rewards, premium customer service and benefits geared towards travelers, then the Sapphire (particularly the Preferred version) is the clear winner.

 However the best approach is to have both!
 Why?
-Because you can transfer and combine the Chase Ultimate Rewards points amongst your accounts.
-So, a great strategy is to use the Freedom for the 5% categories, but transfer the points to my Sapphire Preferred account and redeem through that account.
-That way you can redeem the points for travel thru Ultimate Rewards and expend 20% fewer points – i.e. $371 plane ticket would only cost 29,680 points, instead of 37,100.
+Because you can transfer and combine the Chase Ultimate Rewards points among your accounts.
+So, a great strategy is to use the Freedom for the 5 percent categories, but transfer the points to my Sapphire Preferred account and redeem through that account.
+That way you can redeem the points for travel through Ultimate Rewards and spend 20 percent fewer points – i.e. $371 plane ticket would only cost 29,680 points, instead of 37,100.
 Or, you can transfer your points, via the Preferred, to the card’s partner airlines and get real frequent flier points.